Isidore Dantas: Other works

 He has contributed widely to the Konkani periodicals and newspapers and as of 2018 wrote a column for a Marathi newspaper in Goa.
 He plans to write a book on the famous Goan musician Alfred Rose and another on the history of Goan newspapers and periodicals.
 He is also active in contributing translations to Konkani Wikipedia.

 Role in restoring Konkani film

-Dantas has been described as an "avid collector of Konkani film memorabilia" and is credited with having had a role in the restoration part of the first (and popular) Konkani film Mogacho Aunddo (Love's Craving) (1950), by A.L.
-Jerry Braganza.
+Dantas has been described as an "avid collector of Konkani film memorabilia" and is credited with having had a role in the restoration part of the first (and popular) Konkani film Mogacho Aunddo (Love's Craving) (1950), by Al Jerry Braganza.
 The restoration was undertaken by L'Immagine Ritrovata, a restoration laboratory in Bologna.
 Media reports said the reels of the film were handed over by a relative of Braganza (his nephew, Angelo Braganza) to Dantas in 2010 during the release in one of his books, and Dantas, in turn, passed it on to prominent Konkani film director Bardroy Barretto, who managed to get the job done.